webdriverio/expect-webdriverio/docs/API.md

 browser.url('https://webdriver.io/')
 const elem = $('.tagline')
-expect(elem).toHaveText('Next-gen browser and mobile automation test framework for Node.js')
+expect(elem).toHaveText('Next-gen browser and mobile automation test framework for Node.js') expect(elem).toHaveText(['Next-gen browser and mobile automation test framework for Node.js', 'Adding helper functions'])
 ```

 ### toHaveTextContaining

 Checks if element contains a specific text.
+Can also be called with an array as parameter in the case where the element can have different texts.

 ##### Usage